-In this virtual panel, the editors of InfoQ.com (Floyd Marinescu) and ODBMS.org (Roberto V. Zicari) asked a group of leading persistence solution architects their views on the current state of the union in persistence in the Java community.
+Leading persistence solution architects their views on the current state of the union in persistence in the Java community.
+2

-Using a domain model is rarely as easy as just creating the actual domain model classes and then using them.
-Soon enough one discovers that sizable amounts of infrastructure code will also be required in support of the domain model.
-In this article, Mats Helander explains how to use Domain Model Management to handle this complexity in a simple way.
+Using a domain model is not just creating the actual domain model classes and using them, due to infrastructure needs.
+Mats Helander explains how to use handle this complexity in a simple way.
+38

 Srini & Kavitha Penchikala give an overview of the support provided by Spring framework in the areas of unit and integration testing, with a sample application.
 16